Skip to content

 rocky -o table discover

-This calls the Fivetran API and lists all connectors that match the schema pattern:
+Calls the Fivetran API and lists connectors matching the schema pattern.

 Terminal window